LavishIsasare/Supervised-Learning/README.md

 # Supervised-Learning
-Prediction Models with their examples.
+Predictive Models with their examples.